 However, even a great tool like Ahrefs won’t uncover every keyword that people search for.

-I would avoid the Keyword Planner tool; it’s built for advertising research not for an organic keyword strategy.
+I would avoid the Keyword Planner tool; it’s built for advertising research, not an organic keyword strategy.

 Choose keywords that are part of a topic

-The search intent for each query is basically the same.
+The search intent for each query is the same.

 How many keywords do top pages rank for ?

-Top ranked pages rank for many keywords, whereas as lower ranking keywords rank for less keywords.
+Top-ranked pages rank for many keywords, whereas lower ranking keywords rank for less keywords.

-That’s why when I am doing research my chosen topic tends to have more than 100 same as keywords.
+When I am doing research, my chosen topic tends to have more than 100 same as keywords.

-You want to rank a page for hundreds, no thousands of keywords as you stand a better chance of getting more traffic to that page.
+You want to rank a page for hundreds, not thousands of keywords, as you stand a better chance of getting more traffic to that page.

 Pick hard to rank keywords

-Many keywords, especially those with commercial intent, are too difficult for the majority of websites to rank for.
+Many keywords, especially those with commercial intent, are too difficult for most websites to rank for.